hatch-mobile/CodeSnippets/README.md

 ## Usage

 ### TLDR
-If you just want to install the Xcode snippets onto your dev machine:
+If you just want to install the Xcode snippets on your dev machine:
 ```
 # list snippets
 ./snippets.sh --ide xcode --mode list